boningdong/Smart-Lamp/README.md

 - Design: I used Rhino to design the case and exported to STL format for 3D printing.

 ## Usage
 - Hardware: Use altium to open the PrjPcb file to see the whole project.
 After open the project, you need to import the Design Used Library.
+Bedside Lamp V3.0.pdf includes the schematic and the screenshot of the PCB design.
 - Firmware: The firmware project is located under Firmware/ folder.
 - Case: To print the case, you need to open the 3dm file under 3D Models/ folder and export everything into STL.